QTM 305What can Women do in Christian Ministry

 5.5 Summary

-6.0 THE QUANTUM SYNTHESIS: THE REDEMPTIVE VECTOR
+6. SYNTHESIS: THE REDEMPTIVE DIRECTION

-- The Restriction Stack [E]: The prohibition texts (1 Timothy 2:12; 1 Corinthians 14:34–35) and the Creation Order argument (1 Timothy 2:13).
+- Restriction passages [E]: The prohibition texts (1 Timothy 2:12; 1 Corinthians 14:34–35) and the creation-order argument (1 Timothy 2:13).

 - The Old Covenant Restriction [E]: In the Old Covenant, the priesthood was tightly restricted by tribe and male line.
 Numbers 3:10 [E] states: "And you shall appoint Aaron and his sons, and they shall guard their priesthood, but if any outsider comes near, he shall be put to death."
 (See also Deuteronomy 18:5 [E]).